AlexsanderHamir/AtomOS/docs/package_manager.md

 ## Security

-- All downloaded binaries are verified against their SHA256 hashes
 - Binaries are stored in isolated directories per block
 - Metadata is stored separately from binaries for easy cleanup